 John Wetton

-In 1981, Wetton co-founded Asia as lead vocalist and principal songwriter, which is considered to be a supergroup.
+In 1981, Wetton co-founded the supergroup Asia as lead vocalist and principal songwriter.
 Their self-titled debut album was released in 1982, selling ten million copies worldwide and becoming Billboard magazine's number one album of 1982.
-He later formed the duo Icon with his Asia bandmate and songwriting partner Geoff Downes, and he also had a successful solo career.
+He later formed the duo Icon with his Asia bandmate and songwriting partner Geoff Downes and also had a successful solo career.

 In Session